cedadev/esacci-esgf/README.md

 `./transfer_catalogs.py [-c <catalog>] [-n <ncml>] (copy | delete | retrieve)`

 When copying, `<catalog>` and `<ncml>` should be local files or directories that are to be copied.
-The root catalog from `static/catalog.xml` in this repo is also copied.

 When deleting, `<catalog>` and `<ncml>` should be paths of files on the remote server relative to the THREDDS/NcML root directories (defined as constants in